How To Avoid Car Dealer Tricks And High Pressure Sales Tactics Using the CSI Survey

-A couple of weeks after you buy a car you’ll receive a Customer Satisfaction Index (CSI) survey from the manufacturer.
-However, if you’re informed and understand how it works ahead of time, you can benefit from it, get a better price, and avoid car dealer tricks and high pressure tactics before you sign the deal.
+A couple of weeks after you buy a car, you’ll receive a Customer Satisfaction Index (CSI) survey from the manufacturer.
+If you’re informed ahead of time, you can benefit from it, get a better price, and avoid car dealer tricks and high pressure tactics.

-CSI surveys measure consumer satisfaction with a specific dealership.
+CSI surveys measure consumer satisfaction.
 Every week, dealerships receive a CSI rating based on scores in 3 departments: sales, service and parts.
-At the end of the month these weekly scores are averaged to produce a monthly CSI rating.
+At the end of the month, these weekly scores are averaged to produce a monthly CSI rating.